phpbb/documentation/development/cli/getting_started.rst

         type: all
         extensions: ['phpbb/viglink']

-The recommended update method replaces all files with the latest ones, so the file update is not necessary but the database still needs an update.
-Therefor use this ``update-config.yml``:
+In this state, the updater will update your phpBB database and it will also replace all phpBB files with the updated files, giving you a complete upgrade.

+However, if you have already replaced the files via the filesystem or FTP, you can choose to update the database only by changing the ``type`` from ``all` to ``db_only``:

 .. code-block:: console

     updater:
        type: db_only

-In the next step, please run the command line:
+To update the board, run the following command:

 .. code-block:: console